dino2gnt/SBECBootloader/README.md

  * Pin 5V+ connects to DC+ on the relay board
  * Pin GND to DC- on the relay board
  * Connect the other ground pin to a common ground shared by the ECU power supply

 On the relay board:

  * Connect 20V+ to Normally Closed (NC)

 The ecuwriter script toggles the CP2102's RTS pin in order to switch the 20V+ programming voltage on and off.

+NB: Different Linux kernel versions may have different defaults for the cp2102; I have had RTS default to high in some environments, and others default to RTS low.
+Be aware you may need to swap the connections on NC and NO depending on what your system does with the UART.

 ## Commands
 ---------